Yosemite’s last grizzly bear?

 NaNoWriMo musings

+I finished!
 During the month of November, I and more than 32,000 other people around the world each completed 50,000 words of fiction.
 This was just over 19% of the people who signed up.
-Collectively, according to the NaNoWriMo stats, the word count of everyone who participated and uploaded their writings to the NaNo web site is 2,427,190,537.
-That’s a lot of words.
+Collectively, according to the NaNoWriMo stats, the word count of everyone who participated and uploaded their writings to the NaNo web … Read more

 Pumpkin Prince